Latest News

 Any gun charge could also be pursued federally.
 Furthermore, a firearms offense could have severe immigration consequences.

-Because of the serious ramifications for firearm offenses, it’s critical to hire an attorney you can trust.
-The defenses include suppression of the firearm, arguing that the gun was not in your possession, and that the gun was not a real firearm.
-You can also argue for reduction of the charges depending on where you possessed the firearm.
-A criminal defense attorney can help advise you of your defenses.
+Because of the serious ramifications of firearm offenses, it’s critical to hire an attorney you can trust.
+The defenses include suppression of the firearm, arguing that the gun was not in your possession and that the gun was not a real firearm.
+You can also argue for a reduction of the charges depending on where you possessed the firearm.
+A Boston criminal defense attorney can help advise you of your defenses.

-My office is located in Boston, Massachusetts, but I handle criminal cases, including firearms cases, all over Eastern Massachusetts.
-You can reach me at (617) 295-7500 via call or text.
+Our office is located in Boston, Massachusetts, but I handle criminal cases, including firearms cases, all over Eastern Massachusetts.
+You can reach us at (617) 295-7500 via call or text.